Tell the Charity Commission if you close a registered charity. You also need to make sure any property or assets are dealt with.

 - any debts and other liabilities of the CIO have been settled or otherwise provided for in full

-- says how any property has been or is to be applied on dissolution
+- says how any assets (including land or property) have been or are to applied on dissolution

 Within seven days of making the application, the trustees must give a copy of the resolution to every person who on that day is:

 - a trustee of the CIO (unless they were involved in making the application)